 Sounds unbelievable, but for the 60-year old Sergey Lukljanov it was in fact just another trip of a lifetime.
-His route began in Saint Petersburg, eastbound through Russia and South-East Asia, then South America and finally Tunisia and Europe.
+His route began in Saint Petersburg, eastbound through Russia and South-East Asia, then South America with escorted tours to Argentina and finally Tunisia and Europe.
 He only used airplane twice, when flying over the oceans.
 Sergey walked all the way with a 70 kg heavy backpack and slept under bridges.
 He didn’t spend over 8EUR per day as his only budget was coming from his pension at home.

 During the trip he learned to be kinder to others, more tolerant and learned to forgive.
 Everything in the world is possible, all you need is to find your way.
 You shouldn’t sit and wait to be healthy – sometimes you just need to stand up and go, travel and not be afraid of anything.
 Each moment is unique and you learn to appreciate your life when on the move.